 Given the stay-at-home orders and the ubiquity of home-based work brought on by the COVID-19 pandemic, Papoutsaki says that making investments in technology to support remote collaborations is time-sensitive and critical.
 Thus, she has requested additional funding to incorporate webcam eye tracking technology in applications of shared gaze awareness to support remote collaboration.

 “I hope to combine gaze sharing with my dissertational work on webcam eye tracking to lower the barriers for researchers that want to study gaze sharing in more naturalistic settings, with various pairs of remote collaborators and without the need for specialized and costly equipment,” says Papoutsaki.

 Papoutsaki and her team of students will spend this summer working on suitable software for webcam eye tracking.
+This work will be funded by a supplemental NSF award of $16,000 specifically to support undergraduate researchers to engage with the project.
 The software will be made publicly available later on so that researchers and practitioners can further explore the topic.